martinpiper/BombJack/README.md

 			Pixel also cleared in 4C/D
 			This clears the pixel just output to the final video palette check since it's obviously not needed
 	$0fe	SREAD $7f
-	Loops back to $180 again and BV increment
+	Loops back to $180 again and RV increment